aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheReadWriteSplittingPlugin.md

 > [!WARNING]
 > If internal connection pools are enabled, database passwords may not be verified with every connection request.
 The initial connection request for each database instance in the cluster will verify the password, but subsequent requests may return a cached pool connection without re-verifying the password.
 This behavior is inherent to the nature of connection pools in general and not a bug with the wrapper. `await ConnectionProviderManager.releaseResources()` can be called to close all pools and remove all cached pool connections.
 See [Internal Connection Pool Password Warning Example for Postgres](../../../examples/aws_driver_example/aws_interal_connection_pool_password_warning_postgres_example.ts) and [Internal Connection Pool Password Warning Example for MySQL](../../../examples/aws_driver_example/aws_internal_connection_pool_password_warning_mysql_example.ts)

-Whenever `setReadOnly(true)` is first called on a `AwsClient` object, the read/write plugin will internally open a new physical connection to a reader.
+Whenever `await setReadOnly(true)` is first called on a `AwsClient` object, the read/write plugin will internally open a new physical connection to a reader.
 After this first call, the physical reader connection will be cached for the given `AwsClient`.
 Future calls to `setReadOnly` on the same `AwsClient` object will not require opening a new physical connection.
-However, calling `setReadOnly(true)` for the first time on a new `AwsClient` object will require the plugin to establish another new physical connection to a reader.
+However, calling `await setReadOnly(true)` for the first time on a new `AwsClient` object will require the plugin to establish another new physical connection to a reader.
 If your application frequently calls `setReadOnly`, you can enable internal connection pooling to improve performance.
 When enabled, the wrapper driver will maintain an internal connection pool for each instance in the cluster.
 This allows the read/write splitting plugin to reuse connections that were established by `setReadOnly` calls on previous `AwsClient` objects.

 > [!NOTE]
 > Initial connections to a cluster URL will not be pooled.
 The driver does not pool cluster URLs because it can be problematic to pool a URL that resolves to different instances over time.
 The main benefit of internal connection pools is when setReadOnly is called.
 When setReadOnly is called (regardless of the initial connection URL), an internal pool will be created for the writer/reader that the plugin switches to and connections for that instance can be reused in the future.